 The 2025 Canadian election betting odds suggest it’s a two-candidate race between Carney and Poilievre.
 The NDP’s Jagmeet Singh is regarded as the third candidate in the race, but has effectively already lost.
 That brings us to our breakdown of Carney and Poilievre’s chances on April 28:

-Poilievre says that he is a “tough guy” who can take on Trump, and Trump responded by claiming that Poilievre was “no friend of mine”.
+Poilievre says that he is a “tough guy” who can take on Trump, and Trump responded by claiming that the Canadian conservative was “no friend of mine”.
 However, it doesn’t seem like many Canadians believe him.

 Liberals: Can They Complete the Comeback?

-It has been a stunning turn of events for the Liberals, and many wonder why it took so long for Justin Trudeau to step down.
+It has been a sharp turn of events for the Liberals, and many wonder why it took so long for Justin Trudeau to step down.
 It should be said that it is fortunate for the Liberals that the trade war came when it did, and most of the Conservative Party fumbled it.
-Carney is measured in his responses, and when Poilievre discussed his haircut, Carney replied:

 Carney noted that he was an MP in Stephen Harper’s government before Trudeau was in office, and he was helping to make decisions during the 2008 financial crisis.
 It should also be said Poilievre is endorsed by Harper, but some think that could also be a bad strategy for the Conservatives.